dime-worldbank/supermun-dashboard/README.md

   - Follow the prompts to launch the web browser and login using your Posit Connect username (not your email) and password
   - Follow the prompts to complete the connection

+6. Close your RStudio session and open the R project in `app/app.Rproj`.

 ## How to update the dashboard

 - To update meta data such as variable units, titles, and definitions, edit the file `documentation/SUPERMUN Indicator List.csv`